Mooncake: Fillings

+Modern mooncake with strawberry yogurt filling and mochi-based skin.

 Fillings in contemporary style mooncakes have diversified to include just about anything which can be made into a paste.
 Mooncakes containing taro paste and pineapple, which were considered novelty items at their time of invention, have become commonplace in recent years.
 In addition, filling composed of ingredients such as coffee, chocolate, nuts (e.g., walnuts, mixed nuts, etc.), fruits (e.g., prunes, pineapples, melons, lychees, etc.), vegetables (e.g., sweet potatoes, etc.), and even ham have been added to give a modern twist to the traditional recipes.